RGB NSWGov+ScreenNSW Primary 2025 1

 Sector Impact Program

-The Sector Impact Program is an invitation-only funding program for institutions, organisations, and businesses demonstrating industry leadership, engagement and significant impact in the NSW screen or digital games sector.
+The Sector Impact Program is an invitation-only funding program for institutions, organisations, and businesses that demonstrate industry leadership, strong engagement, and significant impact within the NSW screen and digital games sectors.

 Summary

-The Sector Impact Program is an invitation-only funding program for institutions, organisations, and businesses demonstrating industry leadership, engagement and significant impact in the NSW screen or digital games sector.
+The Sector Impact Program is an invitation-only funding program for institutions, organisations, and businesses that demonstrate industry leadership, strong engagement, and significant impact within the NSW screen and digital games sectors.

-Screen NSW will prioritise supporting organisations that deliver activities that increase industry participation for people from the following NSW Government key priority areas:
+Screen NSW will prioritise supporting activities that increase industry participation and create opportunities for people from the following NSW Government key priority areas:

 • Regional NSW